VQAssessment/DOVER/README.md

 ## Citation

-Should you find this work interesting and would like to cite this, please feel free to add these in your papers!
+Should you find our works interesting and would like to cite them, please feel free to add these in your references!

 ```bibtex
 @article{wu2022disentanglevqa,